 Some researchers suggest that there can be biomarkers present earlier than 8 to 10 years that will warrant an official diagnosis before death.
 While this is still under examination, there is confidence in developing blood tests that can establish early measurable markers for an earlier diagnosis.
 However, this offers no hope to the vast number of football players living with the daily burdens of CTE and coping with the despondency that can result from knowing there is no cure.

 CTE typically occurs in athletes who play contact sports.
 Others diagnosed include individuals in the military, victims of chronic domestic violence, and people with a history of chronic/violent seizures.
 The contact sports associated with CTE consist of football, boxing, wrestling, ice hockey, rugby, and soccer.
-However, CTE cases have been reported more frequently in former football players than any other sport.
+However, CTE cases have been reported more frequently in former Attorney for professional football players than any other sport.

 A commonly known risk linked to CTE is the incidence of repetitive head injuries.
 These injuries are not visible externally in that there is no bleeding.
 Blows to the head known as concussions are the most significant injuries that cause CTE.
 However, studies have shown that sub-concussive hits to the head that don’t cause physical symptoms can still be of great significance in contributing to the progression of this disease.
 There is no cure and no specific treatment for CTE.